 ME Summer Undergraduate Research Institute (SURI) - 2013

 The DEL SURI's had a productive (and fun!) summer.
-Pictured above, Lea Eaton (left) and Ruben Pierre-Anotine (right):
+Pictured above, Lea Eaton (left) and Ruben Pierre-Antoine (right):

-Lea and Ruben were assisted by Helen Chen, Samanatha Brunhaver, Mark Schar and Sheri Sheppard.
+Lea and Ruben were assisted by Helen Chen, Samantha Brunhaver, Mark Schar and Sheri Sheppard.